Multiple Internship Positions – Washington, DC

 Legacies of War seeks intelligent, dynamic and passionate interns for its Washington, DC office.
-We accept intern applications on a rolling basis for the fall, winter break (mid December through mid-January), spring and summer semesters.
+We accept intern applications on a rolling basis for the fall, winter break (mid-December through mid-January), spring and summer semesters.
 There are multiple positions available in Advocacy, Programs, Communications/Marketing and Development.
 The interns will have considerable responsibilities in implementing various program strategies while working closely with the Executive Director in meeting its communications and advocacy goals.
-The interns will thereby have a unique opportunity to gain insights of global policy-making and legislation and make a significant contribution on the UXO clearance issue during the period of his/her internship.
+The interns will thereby have a unique opportunity to gain insights into global policy-making and legislation and make a significant contribution to the UXO clearance issue during the period of his/her internship.

 - Work with the Director to coordinate advocacy activities and campaigns in a fast-moving environment;

 - Develop and implement policy strategies using your writing and research skills;